Animal-assisted therapy can promote mental well-being across all age ranges, says BACP accredited counsellor and psychotherapist Sarah Urwin.

 “Some people feel safer around animals.
 They get an opportunity to form a relationship in a way they won’t be able to with a human.
 It doesn’t have strings attached.”

-In Oxfordshire, Jill Tidswell took her labrador Choco (pictured above) into a nearby school to help children with learning difficulties and into a home for people with dementia.
+In Oxfordshire, Jill Tidswell took her labrador Choco (pictured below) into a nearby school to help children with learning difficulties and into a home for people with dementia.

 Jill said she wanted to use her spare time to do some charitable work – “but I didn’t want to leave Choco on his own at home” – and so became involved with Pets As Therapy.